Copper Fire

 The Problem

-John Kanaras, founder of AXIA Time built the brand around Swiss Made precision and a deep reverence for sport and legacy.
-What he couldn’t do was also run four social media platforms, show up at championship events, and build the kind of premium content strategy a luxury brand demands all at once.
-He needed an expert who understood both the art of storytelling and the culture of sport.
+John Kanaras built AXIA Time around Swiss-Made precision and a deep reverence for sport and legacy.
+What he couldn’t do alone was run four social platforms, show up at championship events, and build the premium content strategy a luxury brand demands, all at once.
+He needed an expert who understood both storytelling and the culture of sport.

 The Cost